Skip to main content

 Statistics

-• Range: range = highest value - lowest value
+• Range: highest value - lowest value

 • Mode: the most frequent value